 In fact, there are many parallels here between being a new Christian and marriage.
 So much of what I thought the Christian life would be like…well, it isn’t like that at all.
 I thought I had found the answer to life and struggle and now I struggle more!

 And the parallel to marriage?
 It has turned out rather different than I thought for sure!
 My expectation had a lot to do with riding off into the sunset with Prince Charming…to live happily ever after!
 The reality was both better and worse.
-There was a lot of cleaning and mundane-ity about it.
+There was a lot of cleaning and mundaneness about it.

 But there was also some great romance!
 Raising a family together was a great experience for both of us and sharing life together has been great…mostly.
 But along the way there has been a lot of poop…both literal and figurative.
-We’ve gotten through it together…and being together has been very helpful and good!
+We’ve gotten through it together, and being together has been very helpful and good!

 Maybe this is why we have such a problem, we don’t share this part of our life with Christ as easily…it is difficult to share our failures and sins with a holy GOD!

 The doubt comes with my Christian life.
 Am I really a Christian?
 Have I been changed?
 I am still sinning.
-In some ways, John sets us partially at ease by saying, “If you say you have no sin, you make Him out to be a liar…”
+In some ways, John sets us partially at ease by saying, “If you say you have no sin, you make God out to be a liar…”